HL7/US-Core/input/pagecontent/scopes.md

 This page is new content for US Core Version 7.0.0 {:.new-content}

-To meet the ONC's granular scope requirement in [HTI-1 proposed rule], the US Core API requires support for both [resource level scopes] and [granular scopes] as defined in Version 2.0.0 of [SMART App Launch].
+To meet the ONC's granular scope requirement in [HTI-1 proposed rule], the US Core API requires servers to support both [resource level scopes] and [granular scopes] as defined in Version 2.0.0 of [SMART App Launch].
+US Core clients should follow the [principle of least privilege] and access only the necessary resources.
+In other words, if a client needs only vital sign observations, it should request access only to Observations with a category of "vital-signs".
 US Core requires scopes for:

 1. specific data types defined in US Core and
 2. those of particular interest to US citizens and health systems.